ruby/www.ruby-lang.org/en/news/_posts/2018-02-17-multiple-vulnerabilities-in-rubygems.md

 ## Workarounds

-If you can't upgrade Ruby itself, upgrade RubyGems to the latest version.
-RubyGems 2.7.6 or later includes the fix for the vulnerabilities.
+RubyGems 2.7.6 or later includes the fix for the vulnerabilities, so upgrade RubyGems to the latest version.

 ```
 gem update --system